home-assistant/home-assistant.io/source/voice_control/s3-box-customize.markdown

   The ESP32-S3-BOX-3 states: loading, idle, listening, thinking, replying, error.
 </p>

-The chart shows the illustrations that are used by default.
-The next steps show you how to changes those.
+The chart shows the default illustrations.
+The next steps show you how to change those.

 ## Prerequisites

 - Latest version of Home Assistant, installed with the Home Assistant Operating System
 - [Home Assistant Cloud](https://www.nabucasa.com) or a manually configured [Assist Pipeline](/voice_control/voice_remote_local_assistant)
 - [ESP32-S3-BOX-3](https://www.aliexpress.us/item/1005005920207976.html?gatewayAdapt=4itemAdapt).
-The ESP32-S3-BOX-Lite or a ESP32-S3-BOX also work, but they are not currently on the market.
+The ESP32-S3-BOX-Lite or the ESP32-S3-BOX also work, but they are not currently on the market.
 - Successfully completed the [ESP32-S3-BOX-3 voice assistant](/voice_control/s3_box_voice_assistant/) tutorial

 ## Adopting the device in the ESPHome add-on